HOW TO GET DIVORCED

 3. SIGN THE DIVORCE PAPERS

-As soon as we receive proof of payment (of the deposit) the drafting process will commence.
-We will draft all divorce documents which include the combined summons, particulars of claim, settlement agreement, parenting plan and Annexure A for the Family Advocate (if relevant) in accordance with the contents of the divorce questionnaire submitted by you.
+As soon as Patton Williams Attorneys receive your proof of payment (of the deposit) the drafting process will begin.
+We will draft all your divorce documents which include the combined summons, particulars of claim, settlement agreement, parenting plan and Annexure A for the Family Advocate (if relevant), in accordance with the contents of the divorce questionnaire that you have submitted to us.

-We will send you the drafts for comments and approval before we furnish you with instructions for signing.
-It’s important to note that both you and your spouse will have to sign the parenting plan (if relevant) and settlement agreement.
+We will send you the drafts for comments and approval before we furnish you with instructions for the signing of the final documents.
+It is important to note that both you and your spouse will have to sign the parenting plan (if relevant) and the settlement agreement.
+If not, then the contested divorce process will need to be followed or you will need to obtain a default divorce from a non-responsive spouse.

 4. ATTEND COURT DAY

-After we have received the signed documents, we will attend to all further paperwork.
-We will issue summons at the relevant court and arrange for service by the Sheriff.
-(In terms of South African law the Sheriff must personally serve/deliver the divorce summons on the Defendant/spouse.)
-We will contact you to arrange a suitable court date.
+After we have received the signed documents back from you, we will attend to all further paperwork.
+We will issue your divorce summons at the relevant court and arrange for service of the divorce summons on your spouse (the Defendant) by the Sheriff.
+(In terms of South African law the Sheriff must personally serve/deliver the divorce summons on the Defendant/spouse0.
+Approximately 10-15 days after service of the divorce summons on your spouse, we will contact you to arrange a suitable court date.
+On the court date, we will accompany you to the hearing and guide you through the entire process.
+Please note that it is only necessary for one spouse (the plaintiff, the party who started divorce proceedings) to attend court.